betterscientificsoftware/bssw.io/Articles/Blog/2026-07-moab-visit.md

 MOAB is more than a database for *storing* data.
 VisIt is more than a tool for *displaying* data.
-Both also support a variety of scalable data-processing and analysis *services* such as topological and spatial queries, ghost layer management and solution transfer.
+Both also support a variety of scalable data-processing and analysis *services* such as topological and spatial queries, ghost layer management, and solution transfer.
-A key MOAB service exploited here for the VisIt plugin is scalable, parallel I/O from a [single shared file](https://www.hdfgroup.org/2017/03/21/mif-parallel-io-with-hdf5/) via [HDF5](https://support.hdfgroup.org/documentation/hdf5/latest/).
+A key MOAB service exploited for the VisIt plugin is scalable, parallel I/O from a [single shared file](https://www.hdfgroup.org/2017/03/21/mif-parallel-io-with-hdf5/) via [HDF5](https://support.hdfgroup.org/documentation/hdf5/latest/).

 ### Early success with the ITAPS/iMesh plugin